herculesgabriel/trybe-exercises/git_github/README.md

 Branch is a pointer that points to a specific commit.
 While the "master" branch usually points to the last commit, a can create a branch called "second branch" that points to the last commit and start working on it without following the master commits.
 It's like creating a new timeline apart from the natural course of life.

 ### Gitignore
 You can create a file called .gitignore and put all the files you want to hide from git when looking for files to track.
-Examples of code within .gitignore file:<br><br>
+Examples of code within .gitignore file:<br>
 ```
 *.json
 passwords.db